-Due to the support of my wife, Pam, I have been able to set up shop with some excellent tools.
+Due to the support of my wife, Pam, I have been able to set up shop with some good tools.
 While they are not what some would call the “best” they are serving me well in the shop.
 Would I like to add more?
 Sure, but that will happen over time.

 For many years I used a Craftsman table saw that I bought in 1976.
 As I approached retirement I decided that I wanted to do more woodworking but the table saw I had was difficult to use.
 After learning about the SawStop I showed Pam the online videos and she told me to buy one.
 I must say that I’m thrilled with the saw.
 While I feel safer using it, the SawStop makes me even more aware of safety.
 It's an amazing saw.

 I got along making things for many years without a jointer.
 Today I’m not sure how I did it and why.
 A jointer is a necessary tool in a woodworking shop.
-After a lot of research I settled on the Grizzly G0490 8 inch jointer.
+After a lot of research I settled on the Grizzly G0490 8 inch parallel jointer.
 Since this is my first jointer I can’t comment on how it compares to others but I’m happy with it.
 I'm very glad that I didn't settle for a 6 inch model and that I bought one with wheels.

 The year before I retired I received several gift cards for Sears on Christmas Eve.
 Sears happened to have their 14” band saw on a sale that ended that day.
 The price was the lowest I'd ever seen on this band saw.
 Pam and I drove over to the closest Sears store to get the saw.
 Of course the store we went to didn’t have one in stock.
 We jumped in the van and drove to the next closest Sears store before they closed.
 I’ve found this band saw to be an excellent tool.